-This course is designed to introduce students to the information and habits that facilitate academic success at the college level.
-The course presents modules focusing on the expectations and realities of college responsibility; active learning and critical thinking skills; increasing motivation and decreasing stress; analyzing the syllabus, instructor and course; establishing a learning style; organizing and balancing family, work and school; improving study and note-taking skills, and test-taking strategies; advisement, registration and the college catalog; safety, student services and other administrative resources; rules, regulations and civility;
+(1 credit) This course is designed to introduce students to the information and habits that facilitate academic success at the college level.
+The course presents modules focusing on the expectations and realities of college responsibility; active learning and critical thinking skills; increasing motivation and decreasing stress; analyzing the syllabus, instructor and course; establishing a learning style; organizing and balancing family, work and school; improving study and note-taking skills, and test-taking strategies; advisement, registration and the college catalog; safety, student services and other administrative resources; rules, regulations and civility; and lifelong learning.

-and lifelong learning.
-This course is offered on a pass/fail basis.
 Students who do not pass this course must take it again the following fall or spring term.
 Hours: 15 lecture.
 Usually offered in the fall, spring and summer.